avijitliberty/cloud-native/content/post/observability/config-cloudtrail.md

 ---
-title: Creating API with OpenAPI and AWS SAM
+title: Using AWS Config and CloudTrail
 subtitle:

 # Summary for listings and search engines